Explaining forms, orientations and positions using form 1, the 2×3 rectangle

 29 30 31 xxx xxx xxx xxx

-Now the landscape orientation has 5 solutions and the portrait solution 6.
-Combining horizontal and vertical we get (for both portrait and landscape) 5×6=30 solution for a complete 7×7 board.
+Combining horizontal and vertical we get (for both portrait and landscape) 5×6=30 positions for a complete 7×7 board.
 But we do not have a 7×7 board; there are 6 squares missing.
-Each of these squares blocks a solution, so in total there are 30-6=24 solutions per orientation.
-Since form 1 has 2 orientations, it has a total of 2×24=48 solutions.
+Each of these squares blocks a position, so in total there are 30-6=24 positions per orientation.
+Since form 1 has 2 orientations, it has a total of 2×24=48 positions.

 Let's repeat in more general terms: